crownlessking/web-ui/README.md

 window.appPages = {

   '/my-new-page': {
-    'content': '$html : my-new-page : n/a'
+    'content': '$html : my-new-page'
   }

 };
 ```

-You can find three values in `content`, "$thml", "my-new-page", "n/a". "my-new-page" is the id of the div tag you want to load.
+You can find two values in `content`, "$thml" and "my-new-page". "my-new-page" is the id of the div tag you want to load.

 Of course, you don't need to specifically use a div to contain a page.
 You can use any valid HTML tag.
 For example, we could have used the *article* tag.